HOW TO STAY SAFE IN BENIDORM

 FACT It is not even listed in the top 10

 In reality, the chances of losing your hard earned savings to a pickpocket in Benidorm is much lower than in many other Holiday resorts.
-HOWEVER Here are a few tips to watch out for while in Benidorm, so we can decrease those numbers even lower.
+HOWEVER Here are a few tips to watch out for to stay safe in Benidorm, so we can decrease those numbers even lower.

-do not giving a drunk person more alcohol
+Do not give a drunk person more alcohol

 We can not re-iterate this enough, If you come in a group stay in a group, do not drink so much that you put yourselves in a dangerous situation, DO NOT go wandering off without at least telling someone where you are going and who you are with.